International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-The UNCTAD Commodity Price Index (UCPI) tracks the average development of prices, in United States dollars, of main primary commodities exported by developing economies.
+The UNCTAD Commodity Price Index tracks the average development of prices, in United States dollars, of main primary commodities exported by developing economies.
 The sub-index of food excludes tropical beverages, vegetable oilseeds and oils.
 For more information, see -—

 – ‒